 There had been some concerns that there may not be a follow-up to Football Manager 2020, but Sports Interactive bosses eased those worries with an announcement in late July 2020.

-So, while we look ahead to the fresh instalment of the simulation game, Goal brings you everything we currently know about release dates, price, devices and more.
+So, if you're planning to get the fresh instalment of the simulation game, Goal brings you everything you need to know about release dates, price, devices and more.

 - When will Football Manager 2021 be released?